 A million preventable cancer cases

-According to the report (1), “In 2019, an estimated 96,730 cancer cases were related to alcohol consumption including 42,400 in men and 54,330 in women.
-This translates to nearly 1 million preventable cancer cases over ten years in the U.S. The largest burden of alcohol-related cancer in the U.S. is for breast cancer in women with an estimated 44,180 cases in 2019, representing 16.4% of the approximately 270,000 total breast cancer cases for women.
+According to the report (1), “In 2019, an estimated 96,730 cancer cases were related to alcohol consumption, including 42,400 in men and 54,330 in women.
+This translates to nearly 1 million preventable cancer cases over ten years in the U.S. The largest burden of alcohol-related cancer in the U.S. is for breast cancer in women, with an estimated 44,180 cases in 2019, representing 16.4% of the approximately 270,000 total breast cancer cases in women.

-Globally, 741,300 cancer cases were related to alcohol consumption in 2020; 185,100 of those cases were related to consumption of approximately two drinks daily or fewer.”
+Globally, 741,300 of the cancer cases were related to alcohol consumption in 2020; 185,100 of those cases were related to consumption of approximately two drinks daily or fewer.”

-Drinking alcohol is link with several types of cancer
+Drinking alcohol is linked to several types of cancer

 Experts (1,2) say the risk is dose-dependent,